Twarner491/TeddyWarner.org/docs/Projects/VonNiemannProbe.md

 </center>

 With this schematic done, I moved on to generating my final board file.
 The PCB is built around the rectangular nature of the HC-06 Bluetooth module - one of these modules is placed in the center of the PCB, allowing for an as-compact-as-possible footprint ideal for fitting in the VNP's discrete insole body (see Step 2).
-Just above the HC-06 module lies the ATtiny 412 circuit and UPDI programing pins, as well as a cutout and mounting points for the telegraph's vibration motor.
-The entire PCB is designed to be mounted inside the VNP insole with M3 screws, and has been designed to maintain a large, shared surface area with the 3D printed insole to ensure the transferer of vibration from the telegraph.
+Just above the HC-06 module lies the ATtiny 412 circuit and UPDI programming pins, as well as a cutout and mounting points for the telegraph's vibration motor.
+The entire PCB is designed to be mounted inside the VNP insole with M3 screws and has been designed to maintain a large, shared surface area with the 3D-printed insole to ensure the transfer of vibration from the telegraph.

 <center>